Adamtaranto/MpGAP/README.md

 + https://nf-co.re/usage/configuration#basic-configuration-profiles
 + https://www.nextflow.io/docs/latest/config.html#config-profiles

-The pipeline have "standard profiles" set to run the workflows with either conda, docker or singularity using the [local executor](https://www.nextflow.io/docs/latest/executor.html), which is nextflow's default and basically runs the pipeline processes in the computer where Nextflow is launched.
-If you need to run the pipeline using another executor such as sge, lsf, slurm, etc. you can take a look at [nextflow's manual page](https://www.nextflow.io/docs/latest/executor.html) to proper configure one in a new custom profile set in your personal copy of [MpGAP config file](https://github.com/fmalmeida/mpgap/blob/master/nextflow.config) and take advantage that nextflow allows multiple profiles to be used at once, e.g. `-profile conda,sge`.
+The pipeline has "standard profiles" set to run the workflows with either conda, docker or singularity using the [local executor](https://www.nextflow.io/docs/latest/executor.html), which is nextflow's default and basically runs the pipeline processes in the computer where Nextflow is launched.
+If you need to run the pipeline using another executor (i.e. sge, lsf, slurm) you can take a look at [nextflow's manual page](https://www.nextflow.io/docs/latest/executor.html) to properly configure one in a new custom profile set in your personal copy of [MpGAP config file](https://github.com/fmalmeida/mpgap/blob/master/nextflow.config) and take advantage that nextflow allows multiple profiles to be used at once, e.g. `-profile conda,sge`.

 By default, if no profile is chosen, the pipeline will try to load tools from the local machine $PATH.
 Available pre-set profiles for this pipeline are: `docker/conda/singularity`, you can choose between them as follows: